aamnah/MarkdownEditing-BlackboardTheme/README.md

 ---
 You should have MardownEditing already installed.

 a) Copy the file **MarkdownEditor-Blackboard.tmTheme** to the Packages folder.

+You can `Cmd+Shift+G` to quickly go to folder by entering the path.
 The path is:

-Users > USERNAME > Library > Application Support > Sublime Text 3 > Packages > User

-You can `Cmd+Shift+G` to quickly go to folder by entering the path.

-    /Users/USERNAME/Library/Application Support/Sublime Text 3/Packages/User
+    ~/Library/Application Support/Sublime Text 3/Packages/User

 b) Edit MarkdownEditing Settings to point to the custom theme.